open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 Now, the context is prepared to provide credentials for any usage of our OCI registry
-Lets test, whether it could provide credentials for storing our component version.
+Let's test, whether it could provide credentials for storing our component version.

 First, we get the repository object for our OCM repository.